ryanguill/fp-cfc/readme.md

 These are things that are not currently provided by this library but are things I intend to eventually implement.
 If you would like to use these, please feel free to reach out and/or send a PR.

-`collect` - Like `map` plus `filter`, if the callback returns void the item is ommitted from the resulting collection.
+`collect` - Like `map` plus `filter`, if the callback returns void the item is omitted from the resulting collection.

 `flatMap` - If multiple items are returned, result will be flattened.

 `distinct` - look through a collection and return only distinct items.
 (This may be an array only method?)

-`last` - like tail, but the last item in a collection.

-`nth` - the nth item in a collection

 ## How to run the tests